-Delegate Assembly 2016 Proposed New Resolutions Approved by the Delegate Assembly on 6-17-16 Proposed Resolutions are in font colors by Affiliate: MASS, MASSP, MAEMSP, META, MACSS, MCASE Edits - Red Bold Underline for additions and Strikeout for deletions with Comments included MACSS Caucus Proposal MASS Amendment Resolution #16-01 - ONLINE VERIFICATION AND GRACE PERIOD FOR REGISTERING EDUCATOR LICENSE WHEREAS, educators must register their certificates within 60 calendar days of performing contracted services per MCA 20-4-202; and WHEREAS, only the original certificate can be registered; and WHEREAS, MCA 20-4-202 does not allow a grace period to address registering certificates with a County Superintendent of Schools Office; and WHEREAS, it has become difficult to register certificates with a County Superintendent of Schools Office within the 60 calendar day period either through part time office hours or licensure issues; BE IT RESOLVED, that SAM supports legislative action to add the option to allow a grace period in registering the original certificate with consistent access to communication to the County Superintendent of Schools for to initiate online verification of certificate registration through scanning and submitting through email or digital affidavit from through MSIS and/or the TEAMS/FTE Report up to the December 1 November 1 teacher assignment deadline.
+Delegate Assembly 2016 Proposed New Resolutions As Approved by the Delegate Assembly Steering Committee on 5-5-16 for Recommendation to Delegate Assembly 2016 Proposed Resolutions are in font colors by Affiliate: MASS, MASSP, MAEMSP, META, MACSS, MCASE Edits - Red Bold Underline for additions and Strikeout for deletions with Comments included Resolution #16-01 - ONLINE VERIFICATION AND GRACE PERIOD FOR REGISTERING EDUCATOR LICENSE WHEREAS, educators must register their certificates within 60 calendar days of performing contracted services per MCA 20-4-202; and WHEREAS, only the original certificate can be registered; and WHEREAS, MCA 20-4-202 does not allow a grace period to address registering certificates with a County Superintendent of Schools Office; and WHEREAS, it has become difficult to register certificates with a County Superintendent of Schools Office within the 60 calendar day period either through part time office hours or licensure issues; BE IT RESOLVED, that SAM supports legislative action to add the option to allow a grace period in registering the original certificate with consistent access to County Superintendent of Schools for online verification of certificate registration through scanning and submitting through email or digital affidavit from the TEAMS/FTE Report up to the December 1 teacher assignment deadline.
 Designation: Support Submitted by Jessica McWilliams (Garfield County Superintendent) on 2-1-16 for MACSS Supporting Information Montana Code Annotated 2015 20-4-202.
 Teacher and specialist certification registration.
 (1) Any person employed as a teacher, specialist, principal, or district superintendent shall register the person's certificate or the district shall register its emergency authorization of employment for a teacher with the county superintendent of the county in which the person is employed in order to validate the person's employment status and permit payment under the employment contract.
 If a teacher or specialist does not register the person's certificate with the county superintendent within 60 calendar days after the person begins to perform services, the person is not eligible to receive any further compensation under the contract of employment until the person has registered the certificate.
 After the schools of a district have been open for 60 calendar days in the current school fiscal year, the county superintendent shall notify each district of the county of each teacher or specialist who has registered a current valid certificate, and the district may not pay any teacher who has not registered the person's certificate until the county superintendent does notify the district of the registration.
-(2) A teacher or specialist employed by a joint district shall register the person's certificate with the county superintendent of
+(2) A teacher or specialist employed by a joint district shall register the person's certificate with the county superintendent of the county in which the person is working.
+A teacher or specialist employed by a special education cooperative shall register the person's certificate with the county superintendent of the county in which the special education cooperative is based.